World AIDS Day is marked internationally on 1 December.

 This is a time to raise awareness in the wider community about the issues surrounding HIV and AIDS.
 It is a day to demonstrate support for people living with HIV and to commemorate those who have died.
 Wearing a red ribbon is a way that you can show solidarity and raise awareness of HIV.

-In 2016 HIV continues to be a part of our community’s experience.
-Some people with bleeding disorders live on with the challenges of HIV.
-They remind us how vital it is to create a supportive and stigma-free environment for our community, and to acknowledge these individuals who inspire us by their positive attitude, resilience and determination to build a better future.
+Some people with bleeding disorders continue to live with the challenges of HIV; and we acknowledge the individuals who inspire us by their positive attitude, resilience and determination to build a better future.

 In 2015 the World AIDS Day global campaign continues the theme of:

 Getting to zero:

 - Zero new HIV infections

 What can you do?

 - Be aware that HIV still exists in the community

 - Take action to prevent transmission of HIV by promoting safe sex practices